 Historically, private medical insurance payments and other less complicated benefit types have been "payrolled" by employers in order to minimise the number of P11D's to be completed each year by local arrangement with their tax office.
-In recent years, HMRC negated any advantages payrolling may have had by insisting that P11D's continue to be completed in these circumstances.
+Up until recent years, HMRC had negated any advantages payrolling may have had by insisting that P11D's continue to be completed in these circumstances.
 Their instructions are for the amount of the premium paid by the employer to be entered together with a reduction for the amount made good through the payroll by the employee thus leaving a nil value on the P11D.

 Class 1A NIC values must also be adjusted to accommodate these "Payrolled benefits"